aneesshameed/Sendgrid/readme.md

-# Sendgrid Node.js Examples
+# Sendgrid Node.js and PHP Examples

-An email will send to all routes that hits /sendMail
+An email will send on all routes that hits /sendMail

 * example1 <br/>
     Sending simple text email